 - **Note - To help with the transfer of the dough, roll the dough loosely onto the rolling pin and unroll it carefully over the pie pan.
 Press the dough into the pie pan and allow the excess to fold over the sides of the pan.
 Set aside.

-- In a large stockpot over medium heat, melt the butter.
-Stir in the flour and cook for 2-3 minutes.
-Switch to a whisk and add the chicken stock, salt, pepper, and garlic.
-Whisk continually until the mixture heats and thickens (approximately 5-7 minutes).
+- Melt the butter In a 3 quart saucepan over medium heat.
+Add the flour and cook for 2-3 minutes, stirring occasionally.
+Switch to a whisk and add the chicken stock, salt, pepper, garlic, and Dijon mustard.
+Whisk continually until the mixture heats and thickens (approximately 4-5 minutes).

 - Using a wooden spoon, stir in the thyme, mustard, pork, minced garlic, and frozen vegetables.
 Cook, stirring occasionally to heat through.